Dr-Lab1/Dr-Lab1/README.md

 💻 Expertise in Solidity, Truffle, Laravel, PHP, JavaScript, Sails.js, React.js, Node.js, and API Development

-🚀 Led projects like Labyrinthe NFT, Labyrinthe API, Labyrinthe Payment, Labyrinthe Card and more.
+🚀 Led projects like Labyrinthe NFT, Labyrinthe API, Labyrinthe Payment, Labyrinthe Card and more

 🎥 Will have soon an Active YouTube channel and technical tutorials, inspiring learners in blockchain and web3 technologies.